donmelton/donmelton.com/items/2014/04-10-memories-of-steve.md

 And it seemed better that Steve passed away at home with his family around him.
 Because that's how a good man goes.

-After I called my staff and made sure they were aware and they were OK, I told them to let any of their team members leave for the day if they thought that was best.
+After I called my staff and made sure they were aware and they were okay, I told them to let any of their team members leave for the day if they thought that was best.
 Most of them stayed anyway because they didn't want to be alone.

 Then I laid back down, alone, and selfishly realized how fortunate I had been to have known this man, if just for a little while.